wrecks-code/DeepL-TransLite/README.md

 simple python app with gui that translates one or multiple pptx files from english to any language using the deepl API DeepL already has a working pptx translation ready and usable, however this costs at least 50.000 characters per translated file.
-This simple app
+This simple app does the same but only uses the actual amount of characters.

 all options are inside config.ini